Block 9, 10 & 11

 During block 11 RSM bachelor students can follow a maximum of two of the following RSM electives:

-- Advanced English Business Communication* (only with English proficiency on C1.1 level)
+- Advanced English Business Communication (= only with English proficiency on C1.1 level)* (5 EC)

 * The elective Advanced English Business Communication is only open to students with English proficiency at a minimum C1.1 level.
-Proof of English proficiency must be sent before 1 December to email@example.com.
+Proof of English proficiency must be sent asap, but no later than 30 November to email@example.com.
 Click on the link to see which test results are accepted.

 Registration RSM electives block 11

-Students are able to register their preferences from 1 October until 31 October via SIN-Online, My Registrations.
+Students are able to register their preferences from 1 October until 3 November via SIN-Online, My Registrations.
 In the beginning of November a lottery will take place.
 The lottery will take the order of your preferences into account.
-If you are late with registering, please let us know before 15 December (via firstname.lastname@example.org) so that we can place you in an elective course which still has places available.

 It is possible to follow a course offered by a different faculty as an elective during your bachelor programme.
 If you wish to do so, there are a number of important steps you need to take and requirements that you must meet:

 - You can take an elective outside RSM at any time during the year, depending on the availability of the course at the specified faculty (so it doen't have to be taken during block 10 or 11).
 However, keep in mind that the schedules at other faculties may clash with your IBA schedule.
 It is your own responsiblity to see if there any clashes and to make it work with your IBA obligations.

 - No content overlap is allowed with BA/IBA-courses.